NillionNetwork/nillion-docs/docs/quickstart.md

 ## Write a Nada program

+The Nillion Network uses [Nada](nada-lang-framework), our MPC language, to define MPC programs.
+The first implementation of Nada is a Python DSL (Domain Specific Language), called PyNada.
 Let’s write a tiny Nada program that adds 2 secret numbers.
 Here’s the code for the finished program we’ll write line by line:

 ```python reference showGithubLink
 https://github.com/nillion-oss/nillion-python-starter/blob/main/programs/tiny_secret_addition_complete.py